 5G and future generation communication systems will connect almost anything in the world around us.
 Like the invention of air travel and the internet, it will become difficult to imagine life without it.

-On our MSc in 5G and Future Generation Communication Systems, you’ll be at the forefront of this evolving, exciting sector.
-At Surrey, we’re internationally recognised in future connectivity – our pioneering 5G Innovation Centre is home to the world’s largest academic research group specialising in 5G communications.
+On our MSc in 5G and Future Generation Communication Systems, you’ll be at the forefront of this evolving and exciting sector.
+At Surrey, we’re internationally recognised in future connectivity – our pioneering 5G Innovation Centre (5GIC) is home to the world’s largest academic research group specialising in 5G communications.

-Using software simulators and testbeds, our research generates new concepts in the field, transforming ideas into forward-thinking solutions for tomorrow’s world
+Using software simulators and a unique testbed on campus, our research generates new concepts in the field, transforming ideas into forward-thinking solutions for tomorrow’s world.

 What you will study